 This is a role in a fast-paced government, working within complex policy areas that are highly scrutinised.
 Therefore, the successful candidate for the role should be able to display the majority of the following:

-- A minimum of a Bachelor’s degree in Education Management, Economics, Political Science or a related field
+- A BA or Master's degree in Education Management, Economics, Political Science or a related field

 - Significant experience in project implementation in the areas of employment policy, job creation and skills development in Sub-Sahara Africa

 - Broad and comprehensive experience in a related field such as policy development and/or in education, project design and management with multiple stakeholders across various sectors and have good skills to work closely with Skills Development sector partners